Skip to main content

 1. Additional Leave under FMLA

-If an employee’s or family member’s condition changes, resulting in the need for additional continuous or intermittent time off in excess of what was originally approved for the identified medical condition, the employee is required to submit medical documentation or an updated medical certification to the HR Leave Administrator to support the need for additional leave, and to continue their job-protected status.
+If an employee’s or family member’s condition changes, resulting in the need for additional continuous or intermittent time off in excess of what was originally approved for the identified medical condition, the employee is required to submit medical documentation or an updated medical certification to the People Experience Leave Administrator to support the need for additional leave, and to continue their job-protected status.

 1. FMLA Reinstatement Rights